CesiumGS/3d-tiles/README.md

 ]
 ```

 The transformation from each tile's local coordinate to the tileset's global coordinate system is computed by a top-down traversal of the tileset and post-multiplying a child's `transform` with its parent's `transform` like a traditional scene graph or node hierarchy in computer graphics.
+A tileset's global coordinate system will often be [WGS84 coordinates](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf), but it doesn't have to be, e.g., a power plant may be defined fully in its local coordinate system for using with a modeling tool without a full geospatial context.

 The following JavaScript code shows how to compute this using Cesium's [Matrix4](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/Matrix4.js) and [Matrix3](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/Matrix3.js) types.